jplusplus/rsf-index-2015/README.md

 `make crowdin_download` | Downloads locales from Crowdin `make crowdin_upload` | Uploads locales to Crowdin `make deploy` | Deploys the app on Github Pages
-`make full_deploy` | Downloads locales from Crowdin, commits changes and deploy on Github Pages `make install` | Downloads all app's components
+`make full_deploy` | Downloads locales from Crowdin, commits changes and deploys on Github Pages `make install` | Downloads all app's components
 `make run` | Runs the development server on port *3000* `make zip` | Builds and exports the app to a zip file